shlomif/my-real-person-fan-fiction/README.md

 accept her fate and bend and break the rules to carve her unique destiny.

-She will give Hollywood the fat finger and start producing fan screenplays (in any conceivable format - not only the overly strict and pedantic Hollywood screenplay format) that she will sponsor out of her own pocket.
+She will give Hollywood the fat finger and start producing fan screenplays (in any conceivable format - not only the overly strict, and pedantic Hollywood screenplay format, which is hard to get right) that she will sponsor out of her own pocket.
 They will depict her as the sexy, competent, bad-ass ass-kicker that she and her fans know she is rather than her traditional sheepish and recessive (but not quite) [Hermione Granger](https://harrypotter.fandom.com/wiki/Hermione_Granger) image, and these videos will be available free of charge on YouTube.
 Many awesome male and female actor hackers who used to be household names but are now unhireable for